 Working with experts also becomes a more crucial need in catastrophic injury cases.
 This includes working with investigators, accident reconstruction experts, and industry experts who can explain situation- or industry-specific rules, guidelines, or regulations a defendant failed to meet when working to prove fault and liability.

-Because compensation in catastrophic injury cases also entails a considerable amount of future damages, victims and their catastrophic injury attorneys will need to turn to other experts who can help calculate projected future losses This may include:
+Because compensation in catastrophic injury cases also entails a considerable amount of future damages, victims and their catastrophic personal injury lawyers will need to turn to other experts who can help calculate projected future losses.
+This may include:

 - Working with relevant medical experts and specialists to understand the nature of a victim’s injuries;